4. Registration and fees

 4.4.1 Program withdrawal process

-If you wish to withdraw from a program, you must complete a program withdrawal form online.
+If you wish to withdraw from a program, you must complete program withdrawal form online.
 You are encouraged to discuss your decision and possible options with your program co-ordinator and student success advisor.
 You must submit the completed form online to the Office of the Registrar by the published deadline.

 If you are a part-time student or in continuing education courses, you must complete a part-time withdrawal form from the Office of the Registrar.